Shadowsocks-NET/shadowsocks-specs/2022-1-shadowsocks-2022-edition.md

 ### 3.2.
 UDP

-UDP packets are routed to relay sessions based on source address and port.
-Each time the proxy receives a packet from a new source address and port, it opens a new relay session, and subsequent packets from that source are sent over the same session.

 Shadowsocks 2022 completely overhauled UDP relay.
 Each UDP relay session has a unique session ID, which is also used as salt to derive the session subkey.
 A packet ID acts as packet counter for the session.
 The session ID and packet ID are combined and encrypted in a separate header.

+Clients create UDP relay sessions based on source address and port.
+When a client receives a packet from a new source address and port, it opens a new relay session, and subsequent packets from that source are sent over the same session.

+Servers manage UDP relay sessions by session ID.
+Each client session corresponds to one outgoing UDP socket on the server.

 #### 3.2.1.
 Encryption and Decryption